shuvangkardas/blog/_posts/2022-01-02-netstat-cheatsheet.md

+---
+categories:
+  - engineering
+tags:
+  - linux
+---

-`netstat` is used to list out all the network(socket) connections of a system.
+netstat is used to list out all the network(socket) connections of a system.
 It is a very useful tool for checking system safety.

 ## Flags
 Here is the list of all the possible flags that we can use with the `netstat` command.